BitcoinQnA/node-guide/_pages/plug and play.md

 ### Limitations

+Some users report reliability issues.
 Currently only shipping to the U.S and Canada.

 ### Cost